Employee Assignments

 Based on the task type, additional fields appear:

-• Scanning — Auction, Vendor, Lot Mode (Lot Per Item / Manual / Specific Lot), Location
+- Scanning — Auction, Vendor, Lot Mode (Lot Per Item / Manual Lot Control / Specific Lot), and (when Lot Mode is Specific Lot) the target Lot.
+Optionally a Location.

 Step 5: Set Options

-• Priority — Low, Normal, High, or Urgent.
-Higher priority tasks are suggested first when auto-assigning from the queue.
+- Priority — Low, Normal, High, or Urgent.
+Higher priority tasks are picked up first when the next queued task is requested.

-• Target Item Count — Optional.
-If set, the assignment auto-completes when the worker reaches this count.
+- Target Item Count — Optional.
+If set, the assignment auto-completes when the worker's completed count reaches this number.

-• Scheduled Start / End — Optional.
+- Scheduled Start / End — Optional.
 Time-box the assignment to a shift window.
-Expired assignments are automatically cleaned up.
+Active assignments past their

 Step 6: Create

 Click Create Assignment.
-The Workers and Assignments tables below will refresh immediately to show the new assignment(s).
+The Workers and Assignments tables refresh to show the new assignment(s).

 When assigning to multiple users or a team, workers who already have an active assignment are automatically skipped.
-You'll see a notification showing how many were created and how many were skipped.
+You'll see a notification showing how many were created and the reasons any were skipped.

 Task Types Reference

-Each task type maps to a specific warehouse workflow.
+The Create Assignment form currently exposes three task types.
 Here's what each one configures and how the worker experiences it.

 Workers Table

-The Workers table (bottom-left) shows all active users in your organization and their current status.
-It refreshes every 15 seconds.
+The Workers table (bottom-left, heading "Workers") shows all active users in your organization and their current status.
+It polls every 15 seconds.

 Status Indicators

-• On Break — Worker has paused their assignment (taking a break).
+- On Break — Worker has paused their assignment.

-• Idle — Worker is logged in but has no active task.
+- Idle — Worker has a session but no active task.

-• Offline — Worker hasn't sent a heartbeat in 10+ minutes, or has logged out.
+- Offline — Worker hasn't sent a heartbeat in 10+ minutes, or has logged out.
+The

 Table Columns